2024 Grand National Runners & Odds | List of Confirmed Horses

 The identity of a Grand National rider is important when deciding which horse to bet on.
 Some prefer to back a jockey that has previously won the Grand National, while others may prefer to back a female jockey, following Rachael Blackmore’s memorable win in 2021.

 To be allowed to ride, jockeys must have ridden at least 15 winners under rules in Britain or Ireland.
-Ten of those wins need to have been over fences rather than hurdles too, so it’s clear that all 34 Grand National riders and runners will be more than competent at their trade.
+Ten of those wins need to have been over fences rather than hurdles too, so it’s clear that all 34 Grand National riders and, and their respective Grand National horses, will be more than competent at their trade.

 However the Grand National jockeys get their mounts, this is a race that can make a career for them.
 Leighton Aspell managed to win this race twice in a row for two different trainer/owner combinations.
 The two greatest riders in recent years, AP McCoy and Ruby Walsh won this race only once and twice respectively.

-The most successful jump jockeys from the past season were all be involved in the Grand National in 2023, so have a look at our Grand National riders list to see if any catch your eye.
+The most successful jump jockeys from the past season are expected to be involved in the Grand National 2025, so have a look at our Grand National riders list to see if any catch your eye.

 - Rachael Blackmore